 10. Packing too Much into One Trip

 I was in Italy for a grand total of ten days; a vacation that is pretty long by American standards.
 Throughout those ten days, I saw Milan, Rome, Pompeii, and Naples, and that’s it.
-I totally missed out on Florence, Venice, Pisa, Lake Como, the Amalfi Coast, Sicily, etc. Literally, I could spend an hour listing all the amazing places to explore in Italy and still not cover them all.
+I totally missed out on Florence, Venice, Pisa, Lake Como, the Amalfi Coast, Sicily, and a ton of other places on my epically long Italy bucket list.

 Therefore, do NOT try and cram as much into one trip as humanly possible, unless you have a ton of time and are planning a two week Italy itinerary.
 I know my natural inclination is to think, “Oh, shiny, new historic city.
 Must visit since I might never come back.”
 Yeah, we call this Dory syndrome.
 You see a shiny new city and just have to visit, but don’t!
 Not only will you spend most of your time traveling, but you will feel rushed and stressed out as you shuttle from one city to the next.